The Pool (magazine): Logo, brand and identity

-The Pools website was designed around its own bespoke research commissioned in-house, which said that 40 per cent of women (in their sample of 1001), had half an hour to spare to consume any media.
-Sara Horrocks, who was its then Creative Director and led its web design, said: "People are very time-poor," she adds.
-"We didn't want them to get to the site and then get lost.
+The Pools website was designed around its own bespoke research commissioned in-house, which said that 40 per cent of women (in their sample of 1001) had half an hour to spare to consume any media.
+Sara Horrocks, who was its then Creative Director and led its web design, said: "People are very time-poor."
+She added: "We didn't want them to get to the site and then get lost.
 We don't want to waste their time, we want to inform and stimulate them."
 It opted to provide a set number of articles per day.
 The following fonts were deployed for the website: Roboto for its copy and Oswald light and bold for its headlines.

 By 2017, The Pool had expanded and created roles "...AV and commercial will allow us to provide more brands with more meaningful partnership opportunities in a safe environment."

 Columnists and contributors

 At its launch, it had the following columnists and writers: Sali Hughes, Sasha Wilkins, Thomasina Miers, Laura Craik and Viv Groskop.

 Commenting on its range of contributors, Baker told Book Machine: "I love the diverse range of creators that we are able to feature on The Pool – not just I, but the whole team are able to champion women (particularly) whose work we love.
-It’s really impossible to pick a favourite, but I particularly enjoy doing “in conversation with” events that we then turn into videos that live on.
+It's really impossible to pick a favourite, but I particularly enjoy doing 'in conversation with' events that we then turn into videos that live on.
 Cheryl Strayed, Maggie O'Farrell, Maria Semple, just off the top of my head, were all exactly as smart and great company as you would hope.
 We recently did a tour with Joanna Trollope and SmartWorks which was such good fun (Joanna was unexpectedly, erm, irreverent!)
 And Harriet Harman appeared on a Gamechangers panel I hosted for The Pool – she was brilliant.
 She could have easily done the whole thing on her own and come back for more!"

 Books

-Published by Pan Macmillan UK, "Life Honestly Strong Opinions from Smart Women" was an ebook compendium of articles with introductions from both Sam Baker and Lauren Laverne.
+Published by Pan Macmillan UK, Life Honestly Strong Opinions from Smart Women was an ebook compendium of articles with introductions from both Sam Baker and Lauren Laverne.